 The most efficient way to press your tofu is with a tofu press, like the one below:

 But if you don’t have a tofu press – not to worry – you can create your own.
 Add paper towels or kitchen towels to the top and bottom of your tofu and place it between two cutting boards.
 Next, place heavy books or weights on top.
 The pressure from the books will help remove moisture from the tofu.
 You should do this for about 30 minutes, or longer if you’d like.

-(Note: This section contains Amazon Affiliate links.
+(Note: This section contains affiliate links.
 If you purchase through these links I may earn a small commission at no cost to you.)Print

 A healthier version of a favorite takeout dish, this recipe is easy, quick and crave-worthy.
 It’s cubed tofu cooked in a sweet & delicious ‘lightened-up’ version of classic General Tso’s sauce.